-Los Angeles issues stay-home order as coronavirus surges
+Los Angeles orders more restrictions as coronavirus surges

 However, exceptions are made for church services and protests, “which are constitutionally protected rights,” the county Department of Public Health said in a statement.

-Retail businesses, which make much of their profits during the Thanksgiving and Christmas holiday seasons, are allowed to remain open but with limited capacity, including nail salons and other personal care services.
+Indoor retail businesses, which make much of their profits during the Thanksgiving and Christmas holiday seasons, are allowed to remain open but with just 20% of capacity, including nail salons and other personal care services.

 Restaurants in the county already were recently barred from in-person dining.
 They can still offer pickup, delivery and takeout services.